Want the Maximum Social Security Check in 2026? Here's What You Need to Do Now

 The maximum Social Security check for 2025 is $5,108 per month, up from $4,873 in 2024 (when accounting for the 2.5% cost-of-living (COLA) adjustment).
-That's a pretty impressive figure, but the reality is that not many people will qualify for it.
-However, even if you can't qualify for the highest payment, there are ways to maximize your benefits.
+That's a pretty impressive figure, but in reality, not many people will qualify for the maximum amount.
+The good news is that there are ways to maximize your benefits now to increase your check for 2026.

 How can you get the maximum Social Security benefit?
 If you want it, you’ll have to earn it.
 That said, getting the biggest share of the pot depends on more than just a high salary; your work, your age, marital status and retirement decisions also count.